theodo/tyrion/README.md

 ````
 /**
- * @debt DEBT_TYPE:SUB_TYPE "Author: comment"
+ * @debt DEBT_TYPE:SUB_TYPE price:some_price contagious dangerous "Author: comment"
  */
 ````

 A complete example could be:
 ````
 /**
- * @debt security:sql-injection "Maximet: The request is not escaped when being called from the command"
+ * @debt security:sql-injection price:10 contagious dangerous "Maximet: The request is not escaped when being called from the command"
  */
 ````